Brilon: Geography

-Brilon is situated on the Brilon Heights at an altitude of about 450 m on the upper reaches of the river Möhne.
+Brilon is on the Brilon Heights, at an altitude of about 450m, and the upper reaches of the river Möhne.
 The town lies between the Arnsberg Forest nature reserve to the west and the Lake Diemel nature reserve and the Hoppecke to the south-east.

 Neighboring municipalities

 Division of the town

 After the local government reforms of 1975 Brilon consists of 17 districts: